isomerpages/nlb-biblioasia/_jul-2009/Why Politicians Don’t Stay? Making Sense of Critical Political Events in Post war Asia.md

 Takeshi Sasaki, _Seiji Kaikau: 1800 Nichi No Shinjisu_ \[Political reform: the record of the 1800 days\].
 (Tokyo: Kodansha, 1999)

-Tay Thiam Chye, “Rethinking Dominant Party Defection: The Dual Coalition Dynamics of Factional Defection in Post-War Japan (1945–2003)” (master’s thesis, National University of Singapore, 2010), http://aunilo.uum.edu.my/Find/Record/sg-nus-scholar.10635-15528</div>
+Tay Thiam Chye, “Rethinking Dominant Party Defection: The Dual Coalition Dynamics of Factional Defection in Post-War Japan (1945–2003)” (master’s thesis, National University of Singapore, 2010), http://aunilo.uum.edu.my/Find/Record/sg-nus-scholar.10635-15528

+#### **NOTES**

+[^1]:  The figures are based on the average seat share won by the dominant parties in the Lower House elections within the specified period when the dominant parties were in power.

+[^2]: The Janata Party, created from four main opposition parties, temporarily broke INC’s uninterrupted dominance of Indian politics by winning the 1977 elections.

+[^3]: Indicators of key faction are that it has enough legislators to form a factional coalition to gain power within a dominant party and deprive the dominant party of its ruling majority in the parliament.

+[^4]: Factional defection in this work differs from the more commonly occurring party defections from the opposition parties and minority ruling parties.

+[^5]: Mainstream factions are groups within the dominant party, which mainly control the mechanisms of the dominant party while the non-mainstream factions are the opposing group of factions within the dominant party.
+For details of the model and research design, see (Horiuchi and Tay 2004; Tay 2005).

+[^6]: Coordination failure can be failure to form a coalition or the failure to agree on a common prime minister candidate among the opposition parties.
+Generally, parliaments need to hold a vote to choose the prime minister after the elections.

+[^7]: Election 1 refers to the last election that the dominant party has participated while Election 2 refers to the previous election the dominant party has participated.